stanleyxu2005/node-exit/README.md

 shutdown.registerExitHandler((isExpectedExit, error) => {
   if (!isExpectedExit) {
-    console.error('This is not an expected exit', error) }
+    console.fatal('This is not an expected exit', error) }
 })
 ```